IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-7-problems.markdown

       ../toolkits/com.ibm.streamsx.inet/com.ibm.streamsx.inet/InetSource/InetSource.xml.

     ```
-This error means a file in a toolkit you downloaded has changed.
+This error means that a file in a toolkit you downloaded has changed.
-If you did not make any changes, this might be a bug that you can work around by doing the following:
+If you did not make any changes, this might be a bug that you can work around as follows:

     a.
 Open a terminal window and change to the toolkits directory where you copied additional toolkits: